 La Jolla: 0.511853 ± 15 and 0.348407 ± 12 (n=102)

 The Micromass VG54R single-collector TIMS was purchased in 1982 with NSERC support and underwent major upgrades in 1987 and 1995.
 It is currently configured with a Faraday collector and Daly photomultiplier, the latter for low level U-Pb analyses (<1 ng radiogenic Pb), digital voltmeter and an automated 16-sample turret.
-This instrument is now primarily used for single grain zircon chemical abrasion (CA-TIMS) U-Pb as well as U-pb accessory phase analysis.
-It is also used for common Pb analysis of sulphide minerals and feldspar, Pb and U blanks from in-house produced ultrapure reagents, as well as blanks from common Pb and U-Pb studies.
+This instrument is now primarily used to determine Pb and U blanks from in-house produced ultrapure reagents, as well as blanks for common Pb and U-Pb studies.
+It is also used for single grain zircon chemical abrasion (CA-TIMS) U-Pb, U-Pb accessory phase analysis, and for common Pb analysis of sulphide minerals and feldspar.

 This single-collector TIMS instrument with Sector 54 electronics was acquired in 2008 from the University of California at Berkeley, where it was housed in the lab of D. DePaolo.
-It is currently configured with an automated 20-sample turret, an oversized faraday collector (originally acquired to facilitate Ca isotopic analyses), an analogue Daly collector used for low level U-Pb analyses, a digital voltmeter and digital pyrometer.
+It is currently configured with an automated 20-sample turret, an oversized Faraday collector (originally acquired to facilitate Ca isotopic analyses), an analogue Daly collector used for low level U-Pb analyses, a digital voltmeter and digital pyrometer.
 It is operated with the most recent version of Sector 54 software.
-Since 2009 this instrument has been used exclusively for single-grain CA-TIMS U-Pb analysis of zircon, and a variety of accessory phases.
-In late 2009 to early 2010 we plan to upgrade from an analogue to digital ion counting Daly detector system.
+Since 2009 this instrument has been used exclusively for single-grain CA-TIMS U-Pb analysis of zircon, and a variety of U-Pb accessory phases.

-Since PCIGR was established in January, 2002, and through Sept 2015 the UBC U-Pb group has produced: more than 6000 U-Pb isotope dilution analyses from in excess of 1100 rock samples.
-More than 2000 sulphide mineral common Pb isotopic compositions and more than 2500 U-Pb standard and blank analyses.
+Since PCIGR was established in January 2002, and through July 2018, the UBC U-Pb group has produced >6500 U-Pb isotope dilution analyses (from more than 1200 rock samples), >2400 sulphide mineral common Pb isotopic compositions, and >2600 U-Pb standard and blank analyses.